ScoutmasterBucky/ScoutmasterBucky/README.md

 ### Detail

 Adds text between requirements that look like just another paragraph.
-Useful for footnotes and supplemental paragraphs.
-Does not show up on the workbook.
+Useful for separators, headings, and additional information that isn't a requirement.
+This is included on workbooks.

 ```
 - detail: true